 Child Safety Seat Guide

-Step 2: Forward Facing Car Seats with Harnesses until Age 5+
+Stage 2: Forward Facing Car Seats with Harnesses until Age 5+

-Older children should use a lap-shoulder seat belt in the back seat once they outgrow a booster seat.
-They have not outgrown a booster seat until the seat belt fits correctly: (1) The shoulder strap should cross the center of the chest and rest on the shoulder (not the neck).
-(2) The lap belt should fit low and snug on the upper thighs (not the stomach).
-(3) The knees should bend at the edge of the vehicle seat when sitting all the way back in the seat, and feet are flat on the floor.
+Children should ride in an adult seat belt in the back seat once they outgrow a booster seat.
+Kids are ready for a seat belt when: (1) The shoulder strap crosses the center of the chest and rests on the shoulder (not the neck).
+(2) The lap belt fits low on the hips touching the upper thighs (not the stomach).
+(3) Knees can bend when sitting all the way back in the seat, and feet are flat on the floor.
 Use the back seat for kids under 13.